Read more about Jungian psychology

-Carl Gustav Jung’s Life and Ideas.
+Carl Gustav Jung’s life and ideas.
 Introduction

 Jung was a man of paradox, a rational scientist, and the explorer of the irrational and esoteric, undeterred by societal conventions.
 He embraced both individualism and universal embodiment pursuing his human potential while living uniquely, unbothered by upsetting others.